jrmi/ricochet.js/README.md

 custom functions, ...

-Remember that the server bundle will be encrypted and should be used by ricochet server with corresponding *site* configuration.
+Remember that the server bundle will be encrypted and should be used by ricochet server with related *site* configuration.

-Remember to also define a `SECRET` environment variable for the server (Can be defined in same `.env` file if you start the server from here).
+Also remember to define a `SECRET` environment variable for the server (Can be defined in same `.env` file if you start the server from here).

 The server should be listening on `http://localhost:4000`.

 ### Deploy your project

-Since you finish your code, you must bundle it to prepare deployment:
+Since you finish your code, you must bundle it to prepare the deployment:

 ```sh
 npm run build